You’ll feel like starting up a capsule hotel business in your country.

 What’s next? (what is gonna be next boom?)

-She told me that it’d always been a dream of her to run a hotel.
-So, we sometimes discuss it for its concept, ideas and other things.
+She told me that it had always been a dream of her to run a hotel.
+So, we sometimes discuss it for its concept, ideas

 Last year, 2 chairmen of French hotel companies (GNI & UMIH) came to Japan in order to attend a forum where they discussed the fact that the hotel industry had been destructed by Airbnb in France where the number of Airbnb hosts has increased dramatically.